Dfenestrator/GooPyCharts/README.md

 - log scale for y-axis
 - automatic datetime/string/numeric detection on x-axis input (a huge pain point in both MATLAB and matplotlib)
 - Easy webpage integration (just copy and paste the HTML/Javascript from the output HTML file)
+    - To get the HTML in code, cast a `figure` object to `str`.
+The `figure.get_drawChart` method returns just the JavaScript function that draws the chart.
 - Jupyter notebook integration (use plot_nb, scatter_nb, bar_nb, and hist_nb for plots in notebooks)

 ## Some Rules